gdonato4/hack-a-thing-2-imessageextension/README.md

 on that image and edit the drawing.
 Ideally, the drawing feature would incorporate the option for using different colors as well as an eraser feature.

 ### Who Did What
-Andrew wrote the base code to get the drawing functionality.
+Andrew wrote the base code to get the drawing functionality, added the multiple colors, and image uploading.
 We attempted to follow this tutorial https://www.raywenderlich.com/18840/how-to-make-a-simple-drawing-app-with-uikit, but the code was buggy and adjustments had to be made.
 Alex added buttons to launch the drawing screen and to send the message, as well as the eraser.

 ### What We Learned